eska-muc/dbvisualizer/README.md

     java -jar target/plantuml-1.2021.16-SNAPSHOT-jar-with-dependencies.jar -tpdf <path to output of dbvisualizer>

-## Simple HTML Report
+## Reports

-With the option -r the name of a single .html file can be specified.
-In this case a very simple HTML report on the database structure will be generated and written in the specified file.
+Using the option -r with a filename a tabular report on the tables and columns will be written in the specified file.
+Following formats (option -F) are supported:
+* HTML (default)
+* MARKDOWN
+* PDF

+For PDF the library [easytable](https://github.com/vandeseer/easytable) is used.

 ## TestDBGenerator